bsmith89/midas2-wiki/MIDAS-2.0.md

 ## Single-sample Results Layout

 Single sample analysis (`sample_name`) takes as a parameter the path to MIDAS results root directory (`midas_outdir`); and together constitute the unique output directory {`output_dir`}, i.e.,  `{midas_outdir}/{sample_name}`.
-The first subcommand to run for the sample is `midas_run_species`, to report abundant species present in the sample that we can genotype in the `midas_run_snps` and profile functional abundance in the `midas_run_genes` flow.
+The first subcommand to run for the sample is `midas_run_species`, to report abundant species present in the sample that we can genotype in the `midas_run_snps` and profile pan-gene copy number in the `midas_run_genes` flow.
 All subsequent analysis steps operate within that directory.
 Here is an example of layout of the results of all three single-sample modules in the local filesystem.

 ```
 Output                                          Producer            Meaning